apache/buildstream-site/content/pages/faq.md

 **Development Snapshots** are created for those interested in evaluating BuildStream's new features and testing them.
 Again, it is important that you install the latest Snapshot.

-Visit the [BuildStream Portfolio] page to know about these deliverables.
+Visit the [About BuildStream] page to know about these deliverables.

 U.3.- How do I install BuildStream?